Three alternative interpretations of the evil horn of Daniel 8

 THREE INTERPRETATIONS

 Who is this little horn that blasphemes God and persecutes His people (Dan 8:9-14)?
-And what is its period of 2300 evening-mornings, when it will profane the sanctuary?
+And what is its 2300 evening-mornings, when it will profane the sanctuary?
 The Preterist, Futurist, and Historicist schools of prophetic interpretation have different answers to these questions:

 In this view: